azzarip/food-explorers/content/emails/Milano/MilanoDay0.md

 Ciao {{ contact.first_name }},

-The weekend we’ve all been waiting for is coming soon!
+The weekend we’ve all been waiting for is coming soon...

 I can’t wait to dive into this incredible experience with you!

-I am writing this email to just recap the first day.
+I am writing this email to just recap the our weekend together.

+The weather is going to be really nice, with sunny days and bit chillier evening, but no rain is expected so far.

 ## We will **meet at the Hotel**